Trevelopment/cmu-autorun/README.md

 1. Activate `autorun` by USB installer or write from yourself.
 2. copy example script from `sdcard` directory.

-Example `dryrun` copy `run.sh` to SDCard.
+Example : Select file from `dryrun`.
+Copy `run.sh` to SDCard.
 After reboot cmu display will show "AUTORUN Activated"